ethan-zieba/forensics/doc/tools.md

 CyberChef: web app, can decode, encode, and transform data using various methods and tools.

-Volatility: Used to analyse RAM dumps, needed in malware analysis or forensics.
+Volatility: Volatility is an open source memory forensics framework.
+It allows analysts to extract digital artifacts from a RAM dump without needing access to the original machine.